Temporal Transfer Learning for Traffic Optimization with Coarse-grained Advisory Autonomy: Temporal Transfer Learning

 \section{Temporal Transfer Learning}

 In advisory autonomy, we guide human drivers by providing a predetermined period, known as the hold duration, indicating how long they should maintain their guided actions.
-We consider solving families of MDP tasks whose only difference is the guidance hold duration since the control of humans can vary.
-That is, apart from this, all other traffic dynamics, such as the number of agents and road networks, remain completely identical.
-Even in this setting, we find that RL will train successfully in some scenarios and unsuccessfully in others, with no clear pattern among the tasks.
+We consider solving families of MDP tasks whose only difference is the guidance hold duration, since the control of humans can vary. \jhedit{Throughout, we use “task” in the transfer-learning sense to denote the same control problem evaluated at a particular guidance hold duration~$\delta$.
+Apart from $\delta$, all environment and model parameters, such as the number of agents and road networks, are identical.} Even in this setting, we find that RL will train successfully in some scenarios and unsuccessfully in others, with no clear pattern among the tasks.
 Similar findings have been documented in \cite{jayawardana_impact_2022}.

-The algorithm we introduce in this section is inspired by the intuition that an optimal strategy for hold duration $\delta$ should not be so different from that of hold duration $\delta' \approx \delta$.
-To see that this is especially true for small $\delta$, consider that an optimal strategy under hold duration $\delta$ can be exactly recovered under the finer-grained control with the hold duration of $\delta/2$.
-We, therefore, exploit task similarity along the axis of hold duration to derive provably (sub)optimal strategies for transfer learning.
+The algorithm introduced in this section is inspired by the intuition that an optimal strategy for hold duration $\delta$ should not differ significantly from that for hold duration $\delta' \approx \delta$. \jhedit{In particular, small perturbations of the hold duration should yield only minor changes to the action sequence and the closed-loop dynamics.
+Empirically, however, $J^*(\delta)$ and the learned policies exhibit a jagged, non-smooth dependence on $\delta$---a sign of training brittleness---which motivates zero-shot transfer across nearby tasks.}